challenger-hkn/PYTHON-ANSWER-and-QUESTION/README.md

 # PYTHON ANSWER and QUESTIONS
-You can find some python exercise such as prime number, armstrong numbers, compfortable words.
+You can find some python exercise such as prime number, armstrong numbers, comfortable words.